-That’s good news for both credit card holders and credit card issuers.
+While that’s good news for both credit card holders and credit card issuers, it brings some new risks for businesses that accept credit cards.

-For business owners, it’s a new tech requirement that will take time and money to address.
+For business owners, this means it will take time and money to address.

 What is EMV?